Songadh Fort: History

 It was built by Bhil King Sonara, Pilaji Rao Gaekwad Captured this fort between 1721 and 1766.
 It is built on top of the high hill as a vantage point to keep an eye on enemies.

+Rare photo of charan harisingh ji detha of valvod (gujrat) who was the faujdar of songarh fort.

 Architecture

 Evidence of the influence of both Mughals and Marathas can be seen in the architecture of this fort.

 Transport

 It can be reached by approaching Songadh town on National Highway-6.

 Tourist attraction

 The fort is developed as a tourist attraction by the Songadh local authority and the district authorities.
 A lake was created and a dam was constructed as a part of developing the tourist spot.